btror/astarMinecraft/README.md

 ### Algorithms
 - A*
-- Best first search
+- Greedy best-first search
-- Breadth first search
+- Breadth-first search
-- Depth first search
+- Depth-first search

 ### More demos and walkthroughs
 <details>